 Accredited Practising Dietitian and Accredited Nutritionist

 Did you know that by including all the 5 tastes in your meal you are less likely to overeat?
 The 5 tastes being sweet, sour, salty, bitter and umami work together to satisfy your taste buds.
-Each of these tastes are recognised by different parts of your tongue and it seems the more of your taste buds which are stimulated the more satisfied you are after a meal.
+Each of these tastes is recognised by different parts of your tongue and it seems the more of your taste buds are stimulated the more satisfied you are after a meal.

 Each of these tastes can be found in different whole foods, some examples are:

 - Cooked carrots

 - Cruciferous vegetables e.g. kale, brussels sprouts and cabbage.

 - Brine pickles

 - Seafood e.g. Safcol Seafood like tuna, oysters and mussels

 An example of a meal which will give your body all the 5 tastes in one meal is Smoked salmon black rice risotto.